 - i.
 Balance Sheet,

 - ii.
 Income Statement.

 - iii.
-Statement of Cash Flows.
+Statement of Cash Flows,

 - iv.
 Statement of Retained Earnings,

 - v.
 Notes and/or Footnotes to the Financial Statement

-In addition to the audited financial statement requirements, OBH will prior approve a format for additional reporting requirements that will provide information regarding the following information that will be submitted no less than annually but may include quarterly and/or monthly reporting requirements.
+In addition to the audited financial statement requirements, OBH will provide a format for additional reporting requirements that will provide information that will provide the following information, that will be submitted no less than annually, but may include quarterly and/or monthly reporting requirements:

 - 1. A separate accounting for all revenues received from each of the reimbursement sources in the Contract (Title XIX, SED waiver, 1915(b)(3), administration, etc.); - 2.
-Title XIX payments and non-risk Medicaid mental health payments; - 3.
+Title XIX revenue; - 3.
 Third party liability payment made by other third-party payers; - 4.
-Receipts received from other insurers; - 5.
-A breakdown of the costs of service provision, administrative support functions, plan management including documentation of the PIHP's compliance; and - 6.
-Assessment of the PIHP's compliance with financial requirements or the Contract including compliance with requirements for insolvency protection surplus funds, working capital, and any additional requirements; and a separate letter from the independent Certified Public Accountant addressing non-material findings, if any.
+A breakdown of the costs of service provision, administrative support functions, plan management including documentation of the PIHPs compliance; and - 5.
+Annually, a separate letter from the independent CPA addressing non-material findings, if any.

-The PIHP will be required to comply with other prescribed compliance and review procedures.
-In addition to the annual audit, the PIHP shall be required to submit to the OBH copies of the quarterly NAIC financial reports.
-A final reconciliation shall be completed by the independent auditing firm that conducted the annual audit.
-The final reconciliation shall make any required adjustments to estimates included in the audit completed within six months of the end of the Contract year.
-The final reconciliation shall be completed no later than twelve months following the end of the Contract year.
+In addition to the annual audit, the PIHP shall be required to submit to OBH, a final reconciliation completed by the independent auditing firm that conducted the annual audit.
+The final reconciliation shall make any required adjustments to estimates included in the audit which must be completed within six months of the end of the Contract year.